uziii2208/Images-of-GNS3-and-EVE-NG-for-CCNA-Building/README.md

 # Any issue?
 ```
-- If you have a problem comment and people will try to help you!
+- If you have a problem?
+Contact via links below this file !!!
 - No virus ⚠🛡
-- No spam just license key 🔐🔑
+- No spam just download it 🔐🔑
-- Even these keys are works below 17 or any further PRO versions ....🎊✨
 - 🌟 Hey there!
 Mind sprinkling some stars on my repo?
 It's like giving it a digital high-five! 🚀
 ```
 ## Contact
 ```
-Feel free to contact me if you have any questions or suggestions.
+Feel free to contact me if u have any questions or suggestions.
 ```
 <div align="center">
 <p>